IWantDayDayUp/cf/paper.md

 Specifically, we embed the virtual links of the VN request one by one, and for each virtual link, the Dijkstra's algorithm is adopted to find the shortest path between the two corresponding nodes in the substrate network.

+However, the large number of substrate links will lead to a significant increase in the computational complexity of the Dijkstra algorithm.

+So to improve the efficiency of the Dijkstra algorithm, before calculating the link mapping scheme, the substrate network needs to be preprocessed.

+When the link is mapped, a possible solution path calculated by the Dijkstra shortest path algorithm is connected by several segments of the substrate link and each substrate link itself bandwidth resources must be greater than or equal to the bandwidth requirements of the current mapped virtual link.

-What's more(In addition), to improve the efficiency of the Dijkstra algorithm, we delete all substrate links in the substrate network that do not have enough bandwidth for the corresponding virtual link.
+Therefore, we delete temporarily all substrate links in the substrate network that do not have enough bandwidth for the corresponding virtual link to simplify the substrate network topology, reduce the computational complexity of the Dijkstra algorithm, and improve the performance of the link mapping.

 If not all virtual links of the given VNR are embedded successfully, the status of the substrate network is restored and the VN request is `rejected`.